Sassy Koonz Official Accounts

 A red flag is if the URL of the Facebook profile doesn’t match the profile name.

-This is very common with scammers.
-They own and control the groups.
-This means that if someone identifies them as a scammer, and tries to alert other group members, that person gets blocked.
 They’re posting photos of other people’s kittens, testimonials from other accounts, and even videos.
 I’ve even seen them hire people to leave fake comments saying they love their kitten.

 What they do is scour Facebook pages and groups, and reply to comments made by other people.
 They drop links to their groups, and offer a “friendly” invite into the group.